SAMSON#

 Overloaded function.

-Returns the snapped mouse viewport displacement (x, y).
+Return the snapped mouse displacement in viewport coordinates.

 Parameters:

-• x (int) – x-coordinate displacement in the viewport
+• x (int) – Horizontal displacement in viewport coordinates.

-• y (int) – y-coordinate displacement in the viewport
+• y (int) – Vertical displacement in viewport coordinates.

 Returns: